alwell/Book_details/pp.md

 **Reviews:**

-Soncek 5.0 out of 5 starsFive Stars
+Soncek 5.0 out of 5 stars23.00

 28 June 2014.
 Very inspiring and clearly written.
-(Amazon.co.uk
+(Amazon.co.uk)

 ## About the author